Skip to main content

 Licensing

-The maritime industry is regulated by the Australian Marine Safety Authority (AMSA).
-Once you graduate from your TAFE NSW course, you will be assessed against the relevant requirements through an AMSA examination process.
-Graduating from this course only meets part of the AMSA exam criteria.
+The maritime industry is regulated by the Australian Maritime Safety Authority (AMSA).
+After you graduate from your TAFE NSW course, you’ll be assessed against relevant requirements through an AMSA application and assessment process.
+Successfully completing this course only meets part of the AMSA assessment criteria.

 Study pathways